 Point of Care Diagnostics Market Forecast to 2028 - COVID-19 Impact and Global Analysis By Product, Prescription Mode, and End User, and Geography

-The point of care diagnostics market was valued at US$ 36,000.
-4 million in 2021 and is projected to reach US$ 82,958.
-3 million by 2028; it is expected to grow at a CAGR of 12.
-7% from 2021 to 2028.
-The market growth is primarily attributed to increase in prevalence of infectious diseases, product developments and launches, and rise in number of CLIA-waived POC tests.
+The LNG storage tank market was valued at US$ 8,346.
+93 million in 2021 and is projected to reach US$ 14,224.
+27 million by 2028; it is expected to grow at a CAGR of 7.
+9% from 2022 to 2028.
+The mounting readiness of liquefied natural gas (LNG) offers access to least carbon-intensive hydrocarbon among various coastal globally.

 | Source: ReportLinker ReportLinker